aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE250/ECSE 250 Lecture 9.md

 ## Encapsulation
 Make fields `private` in general
+Allows control over use/modification of data
+	Can validate data before setting

 ### Getter and Setters
 Public methods to access or change data
 Most Getters look like this: